 For those seeking a sea change, the laid-back beachy lifestyle around Coffs Harbour is what city dweller’s dreams are made of.
 Whilst having the South Pacific Ocean on your doorstep can be magical for long walks on the beach and boating, the effects of this salty environment can wreak havoc on properties close to the shore.

 Properties in Coffs Harbour and in neighbouring towns like Sawtell, Toormina, Korora and Moonee Beach all show signs of varying degrees of salt deterioration so it’s important before buying in these coastal areas so have a building and pest inspection completed to understand what salt has the effect on your future property.

 Prolonged exposure to salt can lead to devastating outcomes and surely you’ve seen in the news stories of beachside balconies collapsing, shop fronts crumbling and brick walls decaying.
 Buildings don’t have to be right on the ocean either, salty winds have been shown to affect buildings up to 1 to 3 kilometres away from the shore.

 Take a look at some of the ways salt can damage your home.

 Salt can degrade the soft lime mortar which holds your brickwork together.
-Over time salt will transform the soft lime mortar into dust leaving nothing to hold your bricks in place.
+Over time the salt will transform the soft lime mortar into dust leaving nothing to hold your bricks in place.
 Prolonged deterioration can lead to whole walls collapsing as the deterioration works its way through the width of the brickwork.